survivejs/webpack-book/manuscript/packages/02_authoring.md

 * *CONTRIBUTING.md* - A guide for potential contributors describing how the code should be developed.
 * *CHANGELOG.md* - This document describes major changes per version.
 If you do significant API changes, it can be a good idea to cover them here.
 It is possible to generate the file based on Git commit history, provided you write nice enough commits.
 * *.travis.yml* - [Travis CI](https://travis-ci.org/) is a popular continuous integration platform that is free for open source projects.
 You can run the tests of your package over multiple systems using it.
-* *.gitignore* - Ignore patterns for Git, i.e., which files shouldn't go under version control.
-It can be useful to ignore npm distribution files here, so they don't clutter your repository.
+* *.gitignore* - Ignore patterns for Git, i.e., which files shouldn’t go under version control.
+It can be useful to ignore npm distribution files here, so they don’t clutter your repository.
-* *.npmignore* - Ignore patterns for npm describe which files shouldn't go to your distribution version.
+* *.npmignore* - Ignore patterns for npm describe which files shouldn’t go to your distribution version.
 A good alternative is to use the [files](https://docs.npmjs.com/files/package.json#files) field at *package.json*.
 It allows you to maintain a whitelist of files to include into your distribution version.
 * *.eslintignore* - Ignore patterns for ESLint.
 Again, tool specific.
 * *.eslintrc* - Linting rules.
 You can use *.jshintrc* and such based on your preferences.
 * *webpack.config.js* - If you are using a basic setup, you might as well have the configuration at project root.

-Also, you'll likely have separate directories for the source, tests, demos, documentation, and so on.
+Also, you’ll likely have separate directories for the source, tests, demos, documentation, and so on.

 T> If you want to decrease the size of your dependencies, consider using a tool like [package-config-checker](https://www.npmjs.com/package/package-config-checker).
 It can pinpoint packages not using the `files` field correctly.
-Once you know which ones haven't set it, you can consider making Pull Requests (PRs) to those projects.
+Once you know which ones haven’t set it, you can consider making Pull Requests (PRs) to those projects.

 ## Understanding *package.json*

 All packages come with a *package.json* that describes metadata related to them and includes information about the author, links, dependencies, and so on.
 The [official documentation](https://docs.npmjs.com/files/package.json) covers them in detail.

-I've annotated a part of *package.json* of my [React component boilerplate](https://github.com/survivejs/react-component-boilerplate) below:
+I’ve annotated a part of *package.json* of my [React component boilerplate](https://github.com/survivejs/react-component-boilerplate) below:

 ```json
 {